Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - Free tier is genuinely usable (250 contacts covers a solo practitioner or small clinic for several years)

-- UK-incorporated company + EU-hosted = the cleanest sovereignty story available
+- UK-incorporated company plus EU-hosted gives the cleanest data-residency story available

 - Native UK billing (no FX-conversion ambiguity on invoices)